 NOTE 1: If 5GC individual delivery method is used, a UPF may be placed between MB-UPF and NG-RAN.

-NOTE 2: MBSF and MBSU may be required depending on deployment and conclusion.
+NOTE 2: MBSF and MBSU may be required depending on deployment.

-Editor´s note: It is ffs and depending on the selected solution whether it is mandatory and optional to deploy MBSF and MBSU and whether MBSF and MBSU are used for all MBS sessions.

 NOTE 3: The MB-SMF is an SMF extended with MBS functionality.
 An MB-SMF may be dedicated to MBS services.
 The MB-UPF is an UPF extended with MBS functionality.
 A MB-UPF may be dedicated to MBS services.

 NOTE 4: The architecture using the reference point representation may be specified based on the selected solutions.